 How To Make Apricot Sweet-and-Sour Glazed Baby Back Ribs

 Remove the membrane, or “silverskin”, from the back of the rib by sliding a knife underneath the membrane, starting at one end, to lift it off the bone.
-Grab a hold of the lifted area and pull across the rib.
+Grab hold of the lifted area and pull across the rib.

 Rinse the ribs off.
 Pat dry.